Achieving A Good Work-Life Balance

 4. Stop Feeling Guilty

 Many people feel guilty for wanting personal time, which is common goal for most hard working people.
-We are all seeking that balance between being productive at work and enjoying our personal time.
-The saying, “work to live, not live to work” is a great example of keeping things in perspective.
+There are many bpeople who want to achieve a work life balance between productivity and personal time.
+Therefore, learn to "work to live" rather than "live to work".
+This should keep things in perspective.

 5. Know When You Have Had Enough